The Land Planning Department is responsible for assigning all physical addresses in the unincorporated areas of Big Horn County.

 If an existing address does not conform to the County address system or policy, the County Planner will initiate the process for changing an address.

-See the Big Horn County, WY, Rural Addressing Policy for more information.
+See the Big Horn County Road and Address Management Policy for more information.

 Reporting Damaged Signs